 A Steak au Poivre recipe is easier than it sounds.
 A rich sauce flavored with mustard and peppercorns will make this a show stopper and it comes together in 15 minutes.
-Great for Father’s Day or Valentine’s dinner!
+Great for special occasions like Father’s Day, Valentine’s dinner or date night!

 This Steak au Poivre recipe came about when I was searching for something to make for Father’s Day.
 Mike is always sending me recipes to try form the Wall Street Journal or Garden & Gun.
 Sometimes they can be a bit complicated, but most I’ll try out.

 This recipe came from an article in the February 17, 2018 edition of the Wall Street Journal about the chefs from Franchette restaurant in Manhattan.
 Their specialty is French classics and they shared their recipe for Steak au Poivre.
-I figured they know what they’re doing so I gave it a try, I changed it up so that it’s a bit more practical and it is my go to recipe for special occasions.
+I figure they know what they’re doing so I gave it a try, I changed it up so that it’s a bit more practical and it’s become my go-to recipe for special occasions.

 The French technique is a bit different from how we typically prepare steaks.
-I coat them in salt and pepper and hand them off to Mike to grill.
+I coat them in salt and pepper and hand them off to Mike to grill or pan sear steaks with garlic butter.
 But, with these, you’ll first sear the steak, then put it in the oven to finish cooking.
 This keeps the steak from drying out and seals in the flavor.

 Once you remove them from the oven, you’ll prepare this amazing au poivre sauce in the same skillet with all the yummy flavor from the steak and seasonings.

 The ingredients are simple, just shallots, thyme, garlic, cream, Cognac and a little mustard, and the method of cooking is not only easy but enhances all the flavors.
 The dish is heavenly.